-Editor’s Note: A growing number of M&A professionals are pursuing the Certified M&A Specialist, or CMAS® credential.
+Editor’s Note: A growing number of M&A professionals are pursuing the Certified M&A Specialist, or CMAS™ credential.
 To support CMAS® candidates preparing for the CMAS® exam, we are pleased to continue our feature column, CMAS® Corner, by noted author and expert, Alexandra Reed Lajoux.
-Each edition includes directly relevant content derived from the capstone Fifth Edition of Ms. Lajoux’s industry leading book series, The Art of M&A Fifth Edition: A Merger, Acquisition, and Buyout Guide (McGraw Hill, 2019).
+Each post includes directly relevant content derived from the capstone Fifth Edition of Lajoux’s industry-leading book series, The Art of M&A: A Merger, Acquisition, and Buyout Guide (McGraw Hill, 2019).
 Every column covers one or more likely CMAS® exam questions and help you accelerate completion of this important career credential.
-In April we covered due diligence.
-This issue’s topic is integration.

-Question 1: What are the key IT items to focus on for Day 1–Day 100 as a key milestone?
+Question 1: What are the Essential IT Items to Focus on for Day 1 - Day 100 as Key Milestones?

 The first 90 to 100 days of any deal are critical.